 Entrepreneurs play a crucial role in satisfying people’s needs and wants.
+This entrepreneur’s role extends far beyond simply offering products and services.
 In a broad sense, they contribute substantially to society and the economy by creating jobs and incomes, increasing production, and promoting innovation.

 Being an entrepreneur requires more than creativity and the courage to take risks.
 But it also requires confidence.
 Entrepreneurs are positive people who believe in their ideas and business.
 They also have strong determination and strive to operate the business even when things are not going well.